alexandra433/ansible-fun/perl-expect/setup.md

 **Provision servers**
 ----------------------------
-Launch a t2.micro Ubuntu instance for the ansible controller node Create two more t2.micro instances (chose Debian).
+Launch a t2.micro Ubuntu instance for the ansible controller node Create two more t2.micro instances (chose Debian for now).
 Update inventory.ini file with their public ips

 **Ansible Server Setup**